For Old Times Sake (FOTS) Antiques is a locally owned and operated shop located in historic downtown Wake Forest, North Carolina.

 They quickly learned the business and soon began selling at a second location in downtown Wake Forest.
 Armed with many years of knowledge and experience in the industry, their passion turned into to their very own antique store when they opened FOTS.

-FOTS Antiques has been voted Best of the Best Antique Store for five consecutive years since 2011 by the Wake Weekly newspaper in its Best of the Best Awards.
+FOTS Antiques has been voted Best of the Best Antique Store since 2011 by the Wake Weekly newspaper in its Best of the Best Awards.
 The store is also a member of the Wake Forest Chamber of Commerce.
 When they’re not working at the store or searching for antique and vintage treasures, Phil and Laura love being grandparents.
 As a chaplain with the Wake Forest Fire Department, you’ll find Phil cooking potatoes at the annual fish fry.

 Laura serves as president of the Wake Forest Downtown Business Alliance.
 She is also a member of The Victorian Carolers, an a cappella singing group based in Raleigh that delights listeners with the charm of Christmases past.